rgeshay/GeshayPortfolio/assignments3_4.md

 <p>
   <br>
   <br>
 Despite this being the very first rough draft, I was ultimately disappointed with this design.
 My initial hangups in the sketching stage couldn't be eliminated - using color efficiently, having the points individually labeled, etc. I couldn't stop the labels from overlapping and having the data points clustered at the top of the graphic felt more awkward than dramatic.
-In order to keep the axis labels readable and therefore horizontal, I had an awkwadly long Y-axis title as well.
+In order to keep the axis labels readable and therefore horizontal, I had an awkwardly long Y-axis title as well.
 At this point, I decided to scrap the scatterplot altogether and try a new visualization type before getting more peer feedback.
 <br>
 </p>